B1nus/wezy/README.md

 Look [what people are able to do in geometry dash](https://www.youtube.com/watch?v=2I02aKeqgpM).
 It's not built for this, but creative people still find a way.
 I love this so much.
 # Simplicity Idea Nuggets
+- Arbitrary sized integers are actually easy to implement.
+Make it all into i64 in wasm. and mask out the number
+- Larger integers than i64 is also not very hard. i69 would be two i64.
+Implement this progressively with harder functions as you progress.
+Use function composition.
+- Arbitrary code run at compile time using function<constant1, constant2, ... >(). repeat, if etc just work. calling another non generic functions works as well if the input is constant.
 - Functions implicitly return and reassign their arguments.

 Note: I need to do more market research.
 I don't understand my target audience at all.